AlexLB99/verify-rust-std/doc/src/challenges/new-challenge.md

 ## Goal

-The goal of this challenge is to verify the Rc and Arc implementations, the library-provided building blocks that enable safe multiple ownership of data through reference counting.
+The goal of this challenge is to verify the Rc and Arc implementations.
+Rc and Arc are the library-provided building blocks that enable safe multiple ownership of data through reference counting.

 ## Motivation

-*Explain why this is a challenge that should be prioritized.
-Consider using a motivating example.*
+The Rc (for single-threaded code) and Arc (multi-threaded) types are widely used in Rust programs to enable shared ownership of data through reference counting.
+Since shared ownership is generally not permitted in Rust, these implementations use unsafe code to bypass Rust's usual compile-time checks.
+Verifying the Rust standard library thus fundamentally requires verification of these types.

+The verification includes verification of a number of Rc and Arc methods that encapsulate unsafety, as well as providing contracts for unsafe methods that impose safety conditions on their callers for correct use.

 ## Description